NitaiKlu/GptProjects/README.md

 # GptProjects
-This repo will consist of my GPT projects, i.e projects that I created using the GPT chat API and openai libraries and APIs in General.
+This repo will consist of my GPT projects.

-new text
+Notice that the chat cannot respond without *your* secret API key.
+So make sure you have one and place it as a file 'key.txt' in the main folder.

+## italian_teacher:
+A cool demonstration of the chat's skills in multi-language.
+Run the client.py file to talk with the chat!
+The talk has currently 2 main apps-
+1. conversation mode - talk with the chat in italian or english about whatever. (vocal - vocal)
+2. unseen mode - decide on a topic and the chat will tell a short story about that topic in italian.

+## promptRunner:
+The class that wrapps the openAI API and talks with the chat.

+## whisperer:
+The class that wrapps google's speech to text API (and vice versa).
+It automatically activates the speakers and the microphone on your computer.